Quadratic matrix inequalities with applications to data-based control: Matrix versions of Finsler's lemma and Yakubovich's S-lemma

 \subsubsection{Other matrix S-lemmas and Finsler's lemmas}

 In the paper \cite{vanWaarde2022}, various matrix S-lemmas were presented.
 The main contribution of Section~\ref{s:FinslerandSlemma} of this paper is to weaken some of the assumptions of these results, especially the so-called \emph{generalized Slater condition}.
 We illustrate this by recalling \cite[Thm.
-13]{vanWaarde2022}, which is one of the main results of \cite{vanWaarde2022}.
+13]{vanWaarde2022}.

 \begin{proposition} Let $M,N \in \mathbb{S}^{q+r}$.
-Assume that $M_{22} \leq 0$, $N_{22} \leq 0$ and $\ker N_{22} \subseteq \ker N_{12}$.
+Assume that $\ker N_{22} \subseteq \ker N_{12}$, $N_{22} \leq 0$ and $M_{22} \leq 0$.
 Suppose that $\calZ_r^+(N)$ is nonempty.
 Then we have that $\calZ_r(N) \subseteq \calZ_r^+(M)$ if and only if there exist $\alpha \geq 0$ and $\beta > 0$ such that \eqref{ineqalphabeta} holds. \end{proposition}